can i put my house in a trust without a lawyer

 What does putting a house in a trust mean?

 Putting a house in a trust means transferring the title of your house to a trust.
-While you are in the process of funding your trust, this is something you may want to consider.
+But while you are in the process of funding your trust, this is something you may want to consider.
 Visiting your local estate planning attorney will help you secure the property deed you need.
 They will even fill the forms out for you, making the process quite simple.
 When it’s time to sign and notarize the deed, all owners must be present.

 For example, if you and your spouse own a home together and want to leave it to your children, here’s how you would go about it: